DragaoMascarado/CoreSteal/README.md

 - **CoreSteal launcher** — locates a supported Chromium browser, starts a browser process, loads the extractor component into that process, and receives extracted records through local IPC.
 - **Extractor** — runs inside the browser process, identifies the browser environment, obtains the browser's encrypted master key, accesses Chromium profile databases, decrypts supported records, and sends structured results back to the launcher.

-According to the current source code, the launcher supports:

-- Google Chrome
-- Microsoft Edge
-- Brave Browser

-The extractor also contains browser-specific COM/elevator definitions used when working with App-Bound Encryption.

 ---

 ## What the project demonstrates